oasisprotocol/cli/docs/rofl.md

 ## Initialize a new ROFL app manifest {#init}

-The `rofl init` command will prepare a new ROFL app manifest in the given directory (defaults to the current directory).
+The `rofl init` command will prepare a new ROFL manifest in the given directory (defaults to the current directory).
 The manifest is a YAML file named `rofl.yaml` which defines the versions of all components, upgrade policies, etc. needed to manage, build and deploy the ROFL app.